 “Young Endeavour has pushed my limits.
 I’m not used to leading other people, but learning how to step up has been a really good thing,” Olivia said.

-Nicholas Muscat, a 19 year old youth officer from Bowen Mountain said he really valued the camaraderie and support from both the Navy staff and fellow youth crew.
+Another participant, 19 year old Nicholas Muscat, said he really valued the camaraderie and support from both the Navy staff and fellow youth crew.

 “Everyone on board supports each other really well and I’ve been amazed how quickly we’ve bonded and become friends,” Nicholas said.